EnterpriseDB/repmgr/autofailover_quick_setup.rst

 **node2**
     is the hostname fully qualified of the Standby server, IP 192.168.1.11 **witness**
-    is the hostname fully qualified of the server used for witness, IP 192.168.1.12
+    is the hostname fully qualified of the server used as a witness, IP 192.168.1.12

 **Note:** We don't recommend using names with the status of a server like «masterserver», because it would be confusing once a failover takes place and the Master is